gboeing/osmnx/docs/source/index.rst

    osmnx

-**OSMnx**: retrieve, construct, analyze, and visualize street networks from OpenStreetMap.
-OSMnx is a Python package that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
-Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them.
+**OSMnx**: retrieve, model, analyze, and visualize street networks from OpenStreetMap.
+OSMnx is a Python package that lets you download spatial geometries and model, project, visualize, and analyze street networks from OpenStreetMap's APIs.
+Users can download and model walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them.